Mysterious Ways (song): Live performances

 Over the next two tours, the Vertigo and U2 360° Tours, performances of the song became less common.
 The band also stopped playing an extended slide guitar solo at the end of the song during the U2 360° Tour, with the song finishing with an extended version of the album outro.
 The extended introduction to the song was removed for the Vertigo and 360° Tours.
 However, as the 360° Tour continued, "Mysterious Ways" once again became a set list staple.
 Live performances of the song often involve a female member of the audience joining Bono on stage to dance.

 The song was played at every show of the Innocence + Experience Tour as one of the songs on the e-stage.
 Much like previous tours, a member of the audience was usually bought onstage to dance with the band.

-The song was played occasionally on The Joshua Tree Tour 2017, and has not been played since.
-This tour saw the return of the slide solo that had been absent since the Vertigo Tour.
+The song was played occasionally on The Joshua Tree Tour 2017, which saw the return of the slide solo that had been absent since the Vertigo Tour.
+U2 performed "Mysterious Ways" during their 2023–2024 U2:UV Achtung Baby residency at the Sphere in the Las Vegas Valley.
+During these performances, the venue's LED screen displayed moving bars of light that David Barbour of Lighting & Sound International said "creat[ed] a kind of Zoetrope effect".

 The Edge has always used a Rickenbacker 330/12 to play this song live.
 On the Zoo TV, PopMart, Elevation and Innocence + Experience Tours he has used a Fireglo coloured model, while on the Vertigo and U2 360° Tours, he has used a Mapleglo coloured one.